Last updated: March 2026

 Fill in the details below for an accurate estimate

-Retaining walls serve both structural and aesthetic purposes — they prevent erosion, create usable yard space, and add curb appeal.
+Retaining walls serve both structural and aesthetic purposes.
+They prevent erosion, create usable yard space, and add curb appeal.
 But costs vary 3x depending on material choice and engineering needs.
 Walls over 4 feet tall typically require engineering and permits, adding $1,000-$3,000 to costs.
 Understanding these factors prevents budget surprises.

 Understanding what drives the price of retaining wall helps you get the most accurate valuation.